Error-Correction in Flash Memories via Codes in the Ulam Metric: Basic Definitions

-Simply put, the product of the permutation $\sigma$ and a translocation $\cs{(i,j)}$ is the permutation obtained by moving $\sigma(i)$ to the $j$-th position and shifting all the elements between the $i$-th and $j$-th positions.
-Observe that the inverse of the left translocation $\cs{(i,j)}$ is the right translocation $\cs{(j,i)}$, and vice versa.
+If the set of elements under consideration is a subset $P$ of $[n]$, for distinct $i,j\in P$, a translocation $\phi(i,j)$ over $P$ is obtained from $e_P$ by moving $i$ to the position of $j$, and shifting elements between $i $ and $j $, including $j $, by one.
+Right- and left-translocations over $P$ are defined similarly.